Melaonn/Melaonn/README.md

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Melson Dsouza 👋

 ## 🚀 About Me
-I'm a Computer Science Engineering student passionate about AI, embedded systems, and full-stack development.
+I'm a Artifical Intelligence and Machine Learning Engineering student passionate about AI, and full-stack development.
 I love building projects that combine software and hardware for real-world impact.
 ---

 ## 🛠 Skills